ArtificialLegacy/imgscal/README.md

 ### `imgscal-doc`

 Generates documentation for the lua api to `./docs/`.
-When using an update to date version of the tool from the main branch, refer to the [live site](https://artificiallegacy.github.io/imgscal/) instead.
+When using an up to date version of the tool from the main branch, refer to the [live site](https://artificiallegacy.github.io/imgscal/) instead.

 ### `imgscal-types`